 There is insufficient oversight of the oil revenues.
 In Southern Sudan, there is no Auditor General, despite this being a constitutionally required post.

-There is insufficient oversight of the millions of dollars of oil money transferred to the oil-producing states, and little visible evidence of what this money has been spent on.
-(For more details see page 47.)
+There is insufficient oversight of the millions of dollars of oil money transferred to the oilproducing states, and little visible evidence of what this money has been spent on.

 Both the national and southern state oil companies, Sudapet and Nilepet, are set up such that the same people are responsible for selling oil and regulating the sale of oil: a clear conflict of interest.
+At present, Sudapet, despite being a substantial oil-producing company, does not publish annual reports or accounts.
+The Khartoum government owes the southern government millions of dollars in oil revenue arrears.
+As of March 2009, the arrears due to the southern government, excluding those due from Abyei, amounted to \$180 million.